Use Cached Passwords

 - Save your settings (File > Save Settings).

 Configure and connect from the client

-- Confirm that the client is configured to attempt public key authentication first (if client users authenticate with public keys or certificates), and also supports Keyboard Interactive and/or Password authentication.
+- Confirm that the client is configured to attempt public key authentication first (for public key and credential authentication), and also supports Keyboard Interactive and/or Password authentication.
 (This is the default for Reflection for Secure IT clients.)

 - Connect to the server.

 The first time the client user connects to the server, the server displays a password prompt.
 When the user enters his or her Windows credentials the connection is made and these credentials are saved to the password cache.
 The client user now has access to domain resources that require Windows credentials.
 The user can make subsequent connections without entering the Windows password.
 When the password expires, the user is prompted for a new password and the cache is updated.